 Now, brothers and sisters, I just want to be honest with you.
 Many of you folks have a great gift in artistic ability.
 And that is a good thing.
 But it also hinders you from thinking clearly and making concrete phrases to reach one goal.
 I have had several letters from Ukrainian people.
 The translator would translate it.
 It was very beautiful.
 There were some other nice things.
 It felt very comfortable.
 And then I asked the translator, “What did they want?
 I do not understand what they want.
 Why did they write?”
 The translator said, “I do not know either.”
 He read it again, shook his head and said: “I do not know what they want.”
 I have received several such letters like that.
 So it is very important to have a goal when you phone, and to use short, clear sentences and phrases.
 I recommend that in the beginning you make a written list and a little outline of what you want to say.

-10. Be sure the common courtesies are always used like: ‘good morning’, ‘thank you’, ‘surely’, and ‘Mr.’ or ‘Mrs.’, or brother and sister, etc.
+10. Be sure the common courtesies are always used like: ‘good morning’, ‘thank you’, ‘surely’, or brother and sister, etc.

 Sometimes I get a telephone call.
 “I need Abraham Bible.
 Is he there?”
 “Yes.
 It is me.”
 “Oh!
 It is you?”
 And I wonder, “Is this the police?
 Or what is this?”
 You should make sure you develop a system of using a courteous beginning phrase and a courteous ending phrase.